-With so many outlets for middle-form video across YouTube, Facebook, and even television streaming services, both TikTok and Twitch are filling their own market gaps.
+With so many outlets for middle-form video across YouTube, Facebook, and even television streaming services such as HBO Max, both TikTok and Twitch are filling their own market gaps.
 TikTok for short-form video, and Twitch for extremely long-form streams.
 We’ve come a long way from Youtube to mp3 days or killing time with the best books on your shelf.

 TikTok and Twitch have their similarities and they have their differences; both are driven by their respective creators and aren’t too friendly to directly branded content.
 Both develop at a rate that’s hard to keep up with, with trends like Rainbow Kiss spiking and disappearing each and every week.
 These factors can make both a little daunting, but their potential is difficult to ignore.

 For the first time, Happy Media has observed our network of talent agencies dipping into the world of TikTok and Twitch.
 The former has had an especially defined presence thanks to the recent establishment of a dedicated Australian office led by former Google exec Lee Hunter.

 Much like the Catalinbread Tribute, while TikToks are small videos, they’re surprisingly powerful.
 Agencies who have previously only catered to a specific kind of person – such as a musician or visual artist – are now managing the career trajectories and brand opportunities of viral TikTok stars, Twitch streamers, esports athletes, and other new breeds of celebrity.

 The fact is that where there’s an audience, there’s money; Hentai didn’t just spring out of nowhere.
 Though marketers may be less familiar with the hyper-insular worlds of TikTok or Twitch, there’s no reason a personality based primarily on either of these platforms should be discounted alongside an Instagram-based influencer who pulls similar engagement numbers.